iamlun/WeEat-FoodMap/README.md

     - Nominatim

 ## :rocket: Demo
-- This map show the restaurant labled from users.
+- Restaurants labled from users display on the map.
-- The pop up window will show after clicking.
-- When you click the menu, the corresponding food category will be displayed.